 And guess what?
-SSL certificates that are a must for search ranking and peace of mind for visitors are free at SiteGround.
-They cost about $70 a year at GoDaddy, and then a GD hosting plan comparable to the SG’s Grow Big now runs over $25 a month over there ($5 higher than SG).
-All of that before you even get to their load speed boosting stuff, free CDN, and strategically placed servers around the world.
+Basic SSL certificates that are a must for search ranking and peace of mind for visitors are free at SiteGround.
+They cost about $70 a year at GoDaddy, and then a GD hosting plan comparable to the SG’s Grow Big now runs over $25 a month ($5 higher than SG).
+All of that before you even get to their load speed boosting tools, free CDN, and strategically placed servers around the world.

 If you want people to find your company in search, you want better hosting.
 If you want more sales and less traffic that’s gone in 2 seconds, you want far faster page speed.
 So, head on over to SiteGround and get yourself a Grow Big hosting account.

 Don’t say you can’t afford fast hosting, unless you’re prepared to sit this out.
 Turtle-paced websites are officially outdated.
 Searchers leave them in their dust, and search engines are starting to ignore them.